CryptoAssassin1/chain-registry/IMAGE-GUIDLINES.md

 **Common Questions:**

 **Q: My image is 1920x1080.
 How do I make it square?**
-A: Crop to square or add transparent padding.
-See [Image Optimization Guide](#image-optimization-guide)
+A: You need to edit your image to make it square (width = height) before uploading.

 **Q: Can I use JPG instead of PNG?**
 A: Not recommended.
 PNG supports transparency and is preferred.